Brooksville–Tampa Bay Regional Airport: Facilities and aircraft

 Brooksville–Tampa Bay Regional Airport covers an area of 2,402 acre which contains two concrete paved runways: 9/27 measuring 7,001 x 150 ft (2,134 x 46 m) and 3/21 measuring 5,014 x 150 ft (1,528 x 46 m).
-On October 15, 2012, the airport opened a Level I FAA contractor operated air traffic control tower, the first time the airport has had an operational control tower since it was Brooksville Army Airfield during World War II.
+On October 15, 2012, the airport opened a Level I FAA contractor operated air traffic control tower, the first time the airport had had an operational control tower since it was Brooksville Army Airfield during World War II.

 For the 12-month period ending December 15, 2017, the airport had 78,000 aircraft operations, an average of 214 per day: 93% general aviation, 6% military and <1% air taxi.
 There were at the time 181 aircraft based at this airport: 120 single engine, 24 multi-engine, 5 helicopters, 3 gliders, 11 military, 2 ultralights, and 16 jet aircraft.

 History

 Hernando County Airport was opened in November 1942 by the United States Army Air Forces.
 Known as Brooksville Army Airfield, it was used as part of the Army Air Forces School of Applied Tactics (AAFSAT) tactical combat simulation school in Central and Northern Florida.

 Headquartered at Orlando Army Air Base, AAFSAT's mission was to develop tactics and techniques of aerial warfare and to establish technical and tactical proficiency requirements for combat units to effectively engage and defeat enemy air forces.
 This was done with a wide variety of aircraft, including heavy strategic bombers, tactical fighters, medium and light bombers, reconnaissance aircraft and dive bombers, based at different airfields of the school.

 AAFSAT used Brooksville as a heavy and medium bomber training base, assigning the following squadrons to the airfield: